How to Break In Hiking Boots Without Getting Blisters

 What to Watch For

-- Pinching on the little toe — toe box may be too narrow
+- Pinching on the little toe — toe box may be too narrow for your foot shape

 Day 4–7 — Short Walks Outside